odoo/documentation/content/applications/general/reporting.rst

 Using the graph view
 ====================

-Three graphs are available, the bar, line, and pie charts.
+Three graphs are available: the bar, line, and pie charts.

 **Bar charts** are used to show the distribution or a comparison of several categories.
 They are especially useful as they can deal with larger data sets.